 We made it though, no scares at all (almost) and the speedboat to Perhentian Kecil was due on time.
 This was good news, after having endured a long trip the day before from Taman Negara to Kota Bahru in NE Malaysia.
 The 10 hour ride in the Jungle Railway had been smooth and comfortable in the air conditioned second class car- only 2 Ringit more expensive than the tourist car.
 Some travelers have said that the trip is quite annoying, but in my opinion as long as your seat has a clean window you are in for a nice ride.

 The speedboat to Perhentian Kecil is fast- very fast.
 After 30 minutes of skimming and jumping over the waves we reached the southern tip of the island- and it is breathtaking.
 Crystal clear turquoise waters surround a jungle covered island where life is not what you and I are used to.
 We dropped our stuff in our quite basic bungalow at D’Lagoon (60 Ringit/ night, north side of the island), I jumped into my trunks and ran into the water.
-It felt SO good.
+It felt SO good to be in what I considered what was one of the best beaches in Malaysia.

 A few minutes later I grabbed my snorkeling gear and went for a quick dive- but it’s impossible.
 Just a few seconds after dipping my head underwater I found out why this is one of the top 10 diving spots in the world; within 100 m of the beach you enter a different universe, one where colorful life surrounds you in every direction: schools of Napoleon fish half as big as myself mingle with all sorts of smaller rainbow colored cousins; clown fish leave the sea anemone behind not to welcome you but to defend their home, despite being no bigger than my index finger and looking rather friendly, and small reef sharks swim around pretending they are no threat to the smaller groupers that hide in the coral reef.
 It is worth mentioning that I have snorkeled in a few places around the world like the Dominican Republic, Jamaica, Florida, Cancun, the Mediterranean or Indonesia, and none of them had as much life as the Perhentians.